SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-7-steps-to-Image-Classification-with-AI.md

 ---
-title: "7 Steps to machine Learning"
+title: "7 Steps to Image Classification with AI"
 published: false
 ---

 # Preface
 Hello guys, Around 1 year ago, I have been to a talk by YuFeng Guo in Singapore.
 I have documented his talk in another blog post of different domain but I wish to revise my thoughts after 1 year of digestion.

+Not only that, I have used the same framework in AI, here is my 7 steps to Image Classification with AI.

 ## Easy 7 steps
 I have found great succes over the course of applying the following 7 steps, so here they are: